Insects in the Hallway

 Live Insect Zoo

-Febuary 2023: The Insect Zoo currently has hissing and discoid cockroaches, desert beetles, mantids, harlequin beetles, baby whipspiders, millipedes, and an orb weaver spider.
+December 2023: The Insect Zoo currently has hissing and discoid cockroaches, a stripe-knee tarantula, desert beetles, mantids, a fiery searcher beetle, a whipspider, millipedes, isopods, and more!

 Contact us at email@example.com if you are interested in an educational viewing of the collection or want to learn more about it.